karaolos9/COMP0254cw1/README.md

 - Click on the network selector (top left, usually says "Ethereum Mainnet").
 - Click "Add Network", then "Add a Network Manually".
 Fill in the details:
-- Network Name: Hardhat Localhost
+- Network Name: GoChain Testnet
 - New RPC URL: http://127.0.0.1:8545/
 - Chain ID: 31337 (default for Hardhat)
-- Currency Symbol: ETH
+- Currency Symbol: GO
 - Block Explorer URL: (Leave blank)
 Click "Save".
-Now, MetaMask is connected to the local Hardhat blockchain.
+Now, MetaMask is connected to the local blockchain.

 # Step 2: Import a Hardhat Test Account into MetaMask
 Copy a private key from the Hardhat terminal (look for "Private Key" under one of the generated accounts).